 Research is an important activity conducted within, adjacent and external to universities, and applied researchers have a unique role in bridging the gap between theoretical and academic research and real-world practice (Adams et al., 2017).
 Applied research involves negotiating across a wide range of societal stakeholders, and is especially important for driving individual, organisational and societal practices and policies (Ijzerman et al., 2020; Mahood et al., 2014).
-Applied researchers have the skills and understanding required to work across disciplinary boundaries and stakeholder groups and therefore represent an important community that are often consulted with to translate academic understanding of climate change into practice.
+Applied researchers have the skills and understanding required to work across disciplinary boundaries and stakeholder groups and therefore represent an important community that are often consulted to translate academic understanding of climate change into practice.
 As such, consideration of, and action on, climate change is likely to be especially impactful within the work of applied researchers.

 There is some evidence on how applied researchers have influenced climate change practice, such as how interventions within psychology and the social sciences can be designed to maximise climate-friendly actions within a household (e.g., clean energy use) or organisation (e.g., climate-friendly investing) (Nielsen et al., 2021; Stern, 2011).
-However, the learning and action established is infrequently synthesised across disciplinary boundaries, and often comes in the context of complex histories.
-For example, there has been increased attention from Occupational Psychology communities, demonstrating how applied researchers can influence climate change through all core domains of their expertise, including leadership, training, wellbeing, psychological assessment, and organisational change and design (Maskell, 2023).
+However, the learning and action established is infrequently synthesised across disciplinary boundaries, and often arises in the context of complex histories.
+For example, there has been increased attention from the discipline of Occupational Psychology , demonstrating how applied researchers can influence climate change mitigation and adaptation behaviour through all core domains of their expertise, including leadership, training, wellbeing, psychological assessment, and organisational change and design (Maskell, 2023).
 As Occupational Psychologists have contributed to the exacerbation of climate issues through support of capitalist growth ambitions (Olenick & Bradburn, 2019), many believe that it is time to “claim [their] spot at the table in coming up with solutions and sharing the insights [they] have to address this great threat” (p.
 452).
 Despite this, there has been a notable lack of co-ordinated action in promoting climate change as a central priority within this field of research and practice.
 Occupational Psychologists are just one specific group of applied researchers from which, given the extent of action required to minimise irreversible consequences, more substantive and immediate action is required.

-Given the diversity of roles applied researchers assume, the scope of potential action they take (and could take) towards mitigation of extreme climate change is very broad and has not yet been established.
+Given the diversity of roles applied researchers assume, the scope of potential action they take (and could take) towards mitigation of extreme climate change, and its effects, is very broad and has not yet been established.
 The nature of applied research is diverse based upon industry and field, but there are many dimensions of practice which can influence climate outcomes.
 These range from more minor personal choices to more substantive action embedded into their practice (e.g., explicitly considering climate implications in the decision-making or evaluation of their practice).
-Dablander et al. (2023) conducted the most comprehensive analysis of scientists to date (N = 9,220), reporting that whilst levels of climate concern tends to be relatively high, and individual lifestyle changes have been made by most scientists, there is less engagement in advocacy or activism that could drive larger impact.
+Dablander et al. (2023) conducted the most comprehensive analysis of scientists to date (N = 9,220), reporting that whilst levels of climate concern tend to be relatively high, and individual lifestyle changes have been made by most scientists, there is less engagement in advocacy or activism that could drive larger impact.
 A number of factors drive this difference, including limited (perceived) autonomy to act and concerns surrounding reputational damage from activism.